andrewheiss/notebook/content/project/diss-ingos-in-autocracies/survey.md

 ## Not INGO

 *Q7.1*: This survey is only concerned with international NGOs, or NGOs that work in countries other than the ones they are based in.
-Based on your responses, your organization only works in `home_country`, indicating that you are not an international NGO.
-If this is a mistake and your organization does work abroad, click here to restart the survey.
-Otherwise, click on the forward arrow below to end the survey.
-Thanks for your time!
+Based on your responses, your organization only works in `home_country`, indicating that you are not an international NGO.<br><br>If this is a mistake and your organization does work abroad, click here to restart the survey.
+Otherwise, click on the forward arrow below to end the survey.<br><br>Thanks for your time!

 :   Descriptive text